lordmulder/DynamicAudioNormalizer/README.md

 );
 ```

-This function can be called at the end of the process, after all input samples have been processed, in order to flush the pending samples from the internal buffer.
-It writes the next pending output samples into the output buffer, in FIFO (first in, first out) order, iff there are any pending output samples left in the internal buffer.
-Once this function has been called, you must call ``reset()`` before calling ``processInplace()`` again!
+This function shall be called at the end of the process, after all input samples have been processed via `processInplace()` function, in order to flush the *pending* samples from the internal buffer.
+It writes the next pending output samples into the output buffer, in FIFO order, if and only if there are still any pending output samples left in the internal buffer.
+Once this function has been called, you must call `reset()` before the `processInplace()` function may be called again!
 If this function returns fewer output samples than the specified output buffer size, then this indicates that the internal buffer is empty now.

 **Parameters:**
-* *samplesOut*: The buffer that will receive the normalized output samples.
-The *i*-th output sample for the *c*-th channel will be stored at ``samplesOut[c][i]`` and is guaranteed to be inside the **-1.00** to **1.00** range.
-All indices are zero-based.
+* *samplesOut*: The output buffer that will receive the normalized output samples.
+The *i*-th output sample for the *c*-th channel will be stored at `samplesOut[c][i]`.
+All indices are *zero*-based.
+All sample values live in the **-1.0** to **+1.0** range.
-* *bufferSize*: Specifies the *maximum* number of output samples to be stored in the buffer.
+* *bufferSize*: Specifies the *maximum* number of output samples to be stored in the output buffer.
-* *outputSize*: Receives the number of *output* samples that have been stored in the ``samplesOut`` buffer.
-Please note that this value can be *smaller* than ``bufferSize`` size.
+* *outputSize*: Receives the number of *output* samples that have actually been written to the `samplesOut` buffer.
+Please note that this value can be *smaller* than `bufferSize` size, if no more pending samples are left.
 It can even be *zero*!
-A value smaller than ``bufferSize`` indicates that all samples have been flushed now.

 **Return value:**
 * Returns ``true`` if everything was successfull or ``false`` if something went wrong.